callumrollo/data-driven-web-apps-with-flask/notes.md

 Important to have clean well organised urls.
 Think of them as a command line interface to your page, Also important for SEO (yuck)
 Routing maps a url from a browser, to a view defined by your flask app logic. e.g. /about or packages/mysql Flask will pass arguments from the url as varibales into your function

+### Blueprints

+We put these in views

+Mostly they help by keeping bloat and detail out of app.py

+views/package_views contains first intereseting stuff.
+This will generate a page for an url that specifies any package name

+Views (Python) mirrors templates (jinja html) in layout and content

+When creating a blueprint, you can make it active only on certain inputs (e.g. integers) by making the route int:<varname>

+Routing lets you make different fucntions for different html methods. e.g. one function for GET and another for POST so you can serve a form to users and recieve their input data.
+The route is the same, but method kwarg of blueprint.route is specified

+### Make a CMS
+super quick and easy.
+Quite neat that this can be included in a data driven app.

+To return a 404 page: flask.abort(404)

+Use type path in route to pass a full url path to the function

+After building this system that reads from a db, just need a simple system so users can enter details in markdown

+## CH07 frontend frameworks CSS and bootstrap

+Bootstrap probs most popular frontend.
+So lots of demos and themes Semantic UI is also v popular.
+Empahsises clean Foundation is popular for professional designers.
+Bit more effort required materialise